ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

 **Thoughts:** Today I did a review of what I learned yesterday and then learned about gettin information from a function using return keyword.

+### Day 21: 09 September 2018

+**Today's Progress**: JavaScript review day with the 'JavaScript Basics' course on Treehouse.

+**Thoughts:** Today I spent my hour reviewing everything I've learned so far with Treehouse on JavaScript.